-Frequently Asked Questions (FAQs) to NCSU County Faculty
+Frequently Asked Questions (FAQs) to NC State County Faculty

 Q1: What is the difference between genetically modified organisms and genetically engineered organisms.
 (We seem to use the terms interchangeably)